FK Auda: History

-In 1996, Auda was a completely new team which played in the 2nd division.
-In 1997, the young Auda players won their third division zone, but in the finals in two games lost to the FK Valmiera reserve team.
-After several years in this league, Auda finished first in 2001 and were promoted to the Virslīga.
-After three seasons in the top tier, in 2004 Auda was relegated back to the 1st division for the next 17 years.
+In 1996, Auda was a completely new team which played in the 2. līga.
+In 1997, the young Auda players claimed the top spot in the table of their Latvian Second League zone, but in the finals in two games lost to the FK Valmiera reserve team, nevertheless gaining promotion to the 1. līga.
+After several years in the Latvian First League, Auda became league champions in 2001 and were promoted to the Virslīga.
+After three seasons in the top tier, in 2004 Auda was relegated back to the 1. līga for the next 17 years.

-On 15 October 2005, Auda played its first game at its new stadium in Ķekava.
-In 2007, FK Auda and FK Alberts merged into a new club - FK Auda/Alberts.
+On 15 October 2005, Auda played its first game at its new 520-seat stadium, the Audas stadions, in Ķekava, the centre of Ķekava Municipality.
+In 2007, FK Auda and FK Alberts merged into a new club - FK Auda/Alberts, later going their separate ways.

-After a long stint in the First League, Auda achieved promotion once again and returned to the Virslīga in 2022.
+After a long stint in the First League, FK Auda achieved promotion once again and returned to the Virslīga in 2022.
 On 19 October 2022, Auda won their first ever major trophy by beating RFS 1–0 in the final of the Latvian Cup.
 This also secured them European football for the first time in their history.

 In the 2023 season, under Simo Valakari, Auda finished 3rd in the league and qualified for the 2024–25 UEFA Conference League qualifiers.
 At the end of the season, Valakari departed for Riga FC and Filipe Almeida from Portugal took over as the new head coach.
 Slovenian Zoran Zeljković led the team through the 2024 season, but was replaced by Jurģis Kalns before the start of the 2025 season.
 During this time, Auda switched from playing in Ķekava to the more spacious Skonto Stadium in Riga, with occasional home matches played in Mežaparks Sports Village in Mežaparks.